kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/pipeline-investigations/performance-test-single-pipeline.md

 ## Tests with a healthy sink

 This test are pushing the metrics to a healthy sink.
-The following otel configurations are the same for all tests:
+The following OTEL configurations are the same for all tests:

 | Property                                          | Value |
 | ------------------------------------------------- | ----- |